-Each first-time freshman enrolled at Edward Waters College will be required to complete 20 hours of community service/service learning per semester prior to the last semester of the senior year.
-Incoming freshman are not required to begin community service/service learning hours until the second semester of the freshman year.
-Transfer students are required to complete a minimum
+Each first-year student enrolled at Edward Waters College will be required to complete 20 hours of community service/service learning per semester before the last semester of the senior year.
+The incoming freshman is not required to begin community service/service-learning hours until the second semester of the freshman year.
+Transfer students are required to complete a minimum of 20 community service/service-learning hours for each registered semester.
+This is a graduation requirement as community service is important to the growth and development of the student.